 Encourage discussion and mutual learning by offering your own take on the subject matter.
 We want to know what you’re thinking so we can respond with our own views.

 Please do share on the boards!
 We are here to learn more about and celebrate our love for cats.
 News items, studies and even blog posts and articles can help us with that.
 Don’t quote too much, abide by the copyright laws and offer your own synopsis along with your views and you’ll be contributing great content to the community.

-Don't forget to share content from TCS elsewhere!
+Don’t forget to share content from TCS elsewhere!
 We offer tools for quickly sharing threads and articles on Facebook, Twitter, Pinterest and even in email.
-Sharing is caring, so thank you in advance for caring and for being a contributing member in our community!
+Sharing is caring, so thank you in advance for caring and for being a contributing member of our community!